-For a continuous-wave laser with a linear resonator, there is a standing-wave interference pattern in the gain medium.
+For a continuous-wave laser with a linear resonator, there is a standing-wave interference pattern in the laser gain medium.
 This gives rise to the effect of spatial hole burning, which leads to stronger gain saturation for the lasing resonator mode than for other modes.
-As a consequence of this, single-frequency operation is usually not achieved, unless the gain bandwidth is smaller than the bandwidth of the optical elements of the resonator.
+As a consequence of this, single-frequency operation is usually not achieved, unless the gain bandwidth is smaller than the free spectral range of the laser resonator.

 The twisted-mode technique has originally been applied to solid-state bulk lasers, but it also works in fiber lasers [3, 4].
-It can not be applied with anisotropic laser crystals, having a polarization-dependent gain.
+However, it is generally not suitable for anisotropic laser crystals, having a polarization-dependent gain and pump absorption coefficient.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.